semibran/key-state/readme.md

 })
 ```

 Then, just access the key times using the names you specified.
-Feeding multiple keys into the keymap's corresponding key list will prompt the listener to treat lump all of those keys under a single name.
+Feeding multiple keys into the keymap's corresponding key list will prompt the listener to lump all of those keys under a single name.

 ```js
 function loop() {